FanFusion/ai-tutor/README.md

 A Gradio application that uses Gemini AI to generate teaching syllabuses from uploaded documents (PDF) and then provides an interactive teaching experience based on the generated syllabus.

-## Features
+## Tech Details

 - Upload PDF
-- Direct multimodal document processing using Gemini's `Part.from_uri` capability
+- Direct multimodal document processing using Gemini
 - Generate structured teaching syllabuses using Gemini AI with JSON schema validation
 - Modify and refine syllabuses through natural language instructions
 - Interactive teaching sessions based on the generated syllabus